Park Lane Interchange: Metro Services

+The Metro station was used by 748,565 passengers in 2024/25, slightly lower than the pre-pandemic figure of 778,365 in 2018/19.

-Bus Station
+Bus services

-Park Lane Bus Station opened in May 1999, as a replacement for the former Sunderland Central Bus Station.
-It is located on the site of the former Park Lane Bus Station, which was constructed during the 1930s.
+The Bus Station opened in May 1999, as a replacement for Sunderland's two previous city centre bus stations, Central Bus Station and Park Lane Bus Station.

 It is served by Arriva North East and Go North East's local bus services, with frequent routes serving Sunderland and South Tyneside, as well as County Durham, Gateshead, Newcastle upon Tyne and Teesside.
 The bus station has 19 departure stands (lettered A–V), with an additional two stands used by long-distance coach services.
 Each stand is fitted with a waiting shelter, seating, next bus information displays, and timetable posters.

+As of June 2026, the stand allocation is: